exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### General Parser Integration
 `dsn~general-parser-integration~1`

-Ensure that the new parser integrates seamlessly into the Exasol UDF Client environment.
+Ensure that the new parser integrates seamlessly into the Exasol UDF Client environment and the Exasol DB.
 This includes embedding the parser within the custom C++ namespace, ensuring it meets all linker requirements, and does not introduce additional runtime dependencies.

 Covers: